 - Underdogs Never Lose: Played straight for the most part.
 Oarai Academy is a nearly broken school with really old and abandoned tank club that is freshly restored with a bunch of inexperienced crews (with exception of Miho, who was previously from Kuromorimine's Sensha-do team), in the setting where everybody else treats the sport as Serious Business.
 At the start, all they had were 5 tanks, very few recruits, and a strategist who's considered an outcast of the elite.
-True to the trope, they beat every other major team, no matter how overwhelming them are, at the very last seconds due to the protagonists' ability to act quicker in Double Knockout situations.
+True to the trope, they beat every other major team, no matter how overwhelming them are, at the very last seconds due to the their ability to act quicker in Double Knockout situations.
 The only exceptions were their loss in the practice match against St. Gloriana, their win against Anzio (as elaborated during the Seventh OVA) Explanation , their loss in the second match of the Commemorative Cup against Jatkosota during the events of Little Army 2, and their loss during their team-up with Chi-Ha-Tan in the rematch against St. Gloriana and Pravda at the beginning of Der Film.

 - Weak, but Skilled: They don't have the massive numbers and firepower compared to other schools and their tanks have maintenance issues that need to be tended to often due to years of neglect.
 They are really excellent performers in spite of the issues.

 - The Worf Effect: Despite being the champions of the 63rd Sensha-do Tournament, they were bested by Jatkosota in Little Army 2 just to show how skilled their opponents are.